Romisaa/Crowdfunding-Site/README.md

 # Crowdfunding-Site
 Crowdfunding Site built with Django - HTML - CSS - Bootstrap This is crowdfunding site, has following functions:
-User functions:
+User functions:<br/>

-  Can Signup (Name - Mail - Phone Number - password - confirmation password)
+  Can Signup (Name - Mail - Phone Number - password - confirmation password)<br/>
-  App send activation mail to the user.
+  App send activation mail to the user.<br/>
-  Can login after activation using (name - password) Can update profile picture and edit all his information except mail. user can delete and update his own posts.
+  Can login after activation using (name - password)<br/>
+  Can update profile picture and edit all his information except mail. user can delete and update his own posts.

-<h2>Donation Post function:<h2/>
+Donation Post function:

   Make title
   Choose tag and category.